hantsy/micronaut-sandbox/docs/gs-rest.md

 The `exchange` method will return a HTTP response object, and the `retrieve` method returns the response body directly.

-Note: If it returns a failure HTTP response, such as return a 4xx status code,  it will throws a `HttpClientResponseException` instead.
+> Note: In the blocking APIs, when it returns a failure HTTP response, such as return a 4xx status code,  it will throws a `HttpClientResponseException` instead.
+In the ReactiveStreams APIs, it will emit an error event, the subscribers will handle the errors through the error channel.